EASA Part CAMO Implementation Date – 24 March 2020

 – CAMO.A.300 Continuing airworthiness management exposition (CAME)

 – CAMO.A.310 Airworthiness review staff qualifications

 – CAMO.A.325 Continuing airworthiness management data

 This course is aimed at EU Operators, Subpart G CAMOs, Quality Managers, CAMs, Airworthiness Review Staff, NAA staff.

 A background in an aviation environment will benefit the delegate as will a basic understanding of Aviation technical terms.

-The primary purpose of this training is to provide a thorough understanding of the Role of Part-CAMO in specific the area of the CAMO & ARC.
-The course also aims to provide a full understanding of the regulations and considers in details all relavent procedures, responsibilities and tasks.
+The primary purpose of this training is to provide a thorough understanding of the Role of Part-CAMO in specifically the area of the CAMO & ARC.
+The course also aims to provide a full understanding of the regulations and considers in detail all relevant procedures, responsibilities, and tasks.